 How Lytham Heritage Group Began and Grew

-The Group began in 1987 when plans were afoot to demolish the Baths building – later to be saved and is now the Assembly Rooms.
+The Group began back in 1987.
+Plans were afoot to demolish the Baths building – which was saved and is now the Assembly Rooms.
 The Heritage Group staged its first art exhibition with paintings of the building.
 The rest, as they say, is history!

 In 1989 Lytham Windmill came under the custodianship of the Heritage Group, following another landmark exhibition of its history.